sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 ## Questions will be related to the context that YOU have set up

 You may have done a good job of answering the 'Tell us a bit about yourself' question.
-Perhaps you have also catered it to the requirements of the role in question in your initial response.
+Perhaps you had also catered the response to the requirements of the role in question.

 ## The interview is about them answering your questions

 Of course, you want to learn more about the organisation.
 Curiosity about the organisation is one of the best ways to signal you are genuinely interested in the role.
 However,

 # Clarify

+Going into an interview with a blank slate will provide you with a sense of unfounded confidence.
+Coming out of the interview with the same blank slate

 ## How long the interview is going to be